 SMEX Arab Digital Rights Dataset

 SMEX’ Arab Digital Rights Dataset highlights trends in how Arab governments regulate digital rights.
 The dataset maps legislation, caselaw, and other legal instruments that impact on the enjoyment of human rights in online and networked spaces and seeks to empower activists, journalists, civil society, human rights defenders, lawyers, judges, and others to hold all governments accountable.
-Nani acts as legal adviser to the development of a revised and comprehensive dataset, which includes the co-development of a data collection methodology that can be used for mapping digital rights around the world.
+Nani acted as legal adviser to the development of a revised and comprehensive dataset, which includes the co-development of a data collection methodology that can be used for mapping digital rights around the world.
 The Dataset was later incorporated into the CYRILLA database, a joint project by SMEX and HURIDOCS.